-The Trauma and Recovery Project is a 5-year project that is funded by the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The project aims to increase the availability and accessibility of trauma-responsive treatments for children and families in southeastern Wisconsin by: (a) fortifying and coordinating systems of care, (b) increasing the pool of clinicians trained in evidence-based practices, and (c) increasing the number of children and caregivers that receive appropriate screening, assessment, and trauma-responsive services.
-During the project, professionals in Milwaukee and Racine counties will participate in a Learning Collaborative through which they will be trained in one of three evidence-based treatments: trauma-focused cognitive behavioral therapy (TF-CBT), parent-child interaction therapy (PCIT), or child-parent psychotherapy (CPP).
-As a result, over 2,000 children will receive treatment from trained clinicians.
-UWM will receive data by working with the Wisconsin Department of Children and Families (DCF) to evaluate the extent to which the project achieves its goals, including:
+The Trauma and Recovery Project (TARP) is a 5-year SAMHSA-funded initiative that aims to increase the availability and accessibility of trauma-responsive treatments for children and families in southeastern Wisconsin by: (a) fortifying and coordinating systems of care, (b) increasing the pool of clinicians trained in evidence-based practices, and (c) increasing the number of children and caregivers that receive appropriate screening, assessment, and trauma-responsive services.

 Through this project, Learning Collaboratives of professionals in Milwaukee and Racine counties are being trained in one of three evidence-based treatments:

 - Trauma-focused cognitive behavioral therapy (TF-CBT)

 The Trauma and Recovery Project has four goals:

 - Strengthen systems of care needed to support and coordinate evidence-based, trauma-responsive services.